senecajs/seneca-transport/README.md

   .act('color:red')
 ```

+You can cheat by running the HTTP examples with the additional command
+line option: <code>--seneca.options.transport.type=tcp</code>.

 HTTP and TCP are not the only transport mechanisms available.
 Of
 course, in true Seneca-style, the other mechanisms are available as
 plugins.
 Here's the list.

    * [redis-transport](https://github.com/rjrodger/seneca-redis-transport): uses redis for a pub-sub message distribution model
    * [beanstalk-transport](https://github.com/rjrodger/seneca-beanstalk-transport): uses beanstalkd for a message queue
+   * [loadbalance-transport](https://github.com/mmalecki/seneca-loadbalance-transport): a load-balancing transport over multiple Seneca servers

 If you're written your own transport plugin (see below for
 instructions), and want to have it listed here, please submit a pull